Kev’s Review of the La Marzocco Linea Mini

 Check Price – Etsy

 For me, a shot timer is something the LMLM is missing.
-When I say “for me”, I mean – it is missing, in that it doesn’t have one – but what I’m saying is, I think it must have one.
-Spending this sort of money on a high-end, amazingly well-built machine which is missing something as obvious as a shot timer, seems like a bit of a mistake to me.
+When I say “for me”, I mean – it is missing, in that it doesn’t have one – nevertheless what I’m saying is, I think it should have one.
+Spending this kind of money on a high-end, amazingly well-built machine which is missing something as obvious as a shot timer, seems like a little bit of a mistake to me.

-I don’t think it is a mistake as such, I’m sure La Marzocco decided not to include a shot timer, however in my modest opinion that’s a mistake – if I’m spending almost four grand on an espresso machine, I expect to be saved from having to execute the task of pressing the timer button on my scales.
+I don’t think it is a mistake as such, I’m sure La Marzocco decided not to include a shot timer, nevertheless in my simple opinion that’s a mistake – if I’m spending almost four grand on an espresso machine, I expect to be saved from having to conduct the task of pressing the timer button on my scales.

-It could be that La Marzocco literally suspects that someone spending this kind of money on a machine would be utilizing a set of scales such as the Acaia Lunar which has an auto setting, and that’s fair enough, but I’d at least like the preference of being able to use the timer on my scales or on the machine.
+It could be that La Marzocco just suspects that someone spending this kind of money on a machine would be utilizing a set of scales such as the Acaia Lunar which has an auto setting, and that’s fair enough, but I’d at least like the choice of being able to utilize the timer on my scales or on the machine.

-So the above few paragraphs lead us to the obvious matter, who is the LMLM made for then if it’s not brewed for the person who wants flow profiling geekery for light roast espresso coffee sorcery?
-The respond to is, I think, is that the Linea Mini is brewed for the discerning espresso enthusiast looking to enhance their home barista experience from an experiential perspective.
+So the above few paragraphs lead us to the obvious issue, who is the LMLM crafted for then if it’s not made for the person who wants flow profiling geekery for light roast espresso coffee sorcery?
+The address is, I think, is that the Linea Mini is made for the discerning espresso enthusiast looking to enhance their home barista experience from an experiential perspective.

-So in other words, if you’re happy with the more traditional end of the spectrum when it comes to espresso coffee, and I don’t just mean super traditional dark espresso coffee roasts, nevertheless anything from medium and upwards basically, who wants to pull fairly “normal” shots of espresso, and wants to work with a normal machine in a fairly traditional way, however you want to do it with a machine which has commercial degree power and sophistication, then I think the LMLM was crafted for you.
+So in other words, if you’re happy with the more traditional end of the spectrum when it comes to espresso, and I don’t literally mean super traditional dark espresso coffee roasts, but anything from medium and upwards basically, who wants to pull fairly “normal” shots of espresso, and wants to use a representative machine in a fairly traditional way, but you want to do it with a machine which has commercial degree power and sophistication, then I think the LMLM was crafted for you.

-I often make car analogies when talking about espresso machines, which I think may lead people to think I’m a petrol head, but I’m in truth not ;-), I wouldn’t discover a Tesla from a tractor, well I probably would, but I’m in fact not a car enthusiast.
-Anyway, the analogy I think is perfect to describe who the Linea Mini is crafted for is to describe the difference between the “normal” car driver (like me) who sees driving purely as a implies to an end, vs the car enthusiast who has dreams & ambitions about driving particular cars.
+I often make car analogies when talking about espresso machines, which I think may lead people to think I’m a petrol head, but I’m basically not ;-), I wouldn’t know a Tesla from a tractor, well I probably would, but I’m in truth not a car enthusiast.
+Anyway, the analogy I think is best to describe who the Linea Mini is brewed for is to describe the difference between the “normal” car driver (like me) who sees driving purely as a means to an end, vs the car enthusiast who has dreams & ambitions about driving particular cars.

-At the extremely far end of this spectrum when it comes to espresso machines, are bean to cup machine users, to whom ease of utilize is important enough to sacrifice espresso quality, so this kind of espresso coffee machine user we could probably compare with the kind of person who in fact isn’t fussed about driving, only drives due to the truth that they don’t want to get the bus, and couldn’t care less what car they drive.
+At the extremely far end of this spectrum when it comes to espresso coffee machines, are bean to cup machine users, to whom convenience is important enough to sacrifice espresso coffee quality, so this sort of espresso machine user we could probably compare with the type of person who simply isn’t fussed about driving, only drives due to the fact that they don’t want to get the bus, and couldn’t care less what car they drive.

-Somewhere in the middle of this spectrum, I’d say, are people who type of enjoy driving nevertheless who wouldn’t be able to justify a particular degree of investment of time, effort and expense in order to drive a particular car.
+Somewhere in the middle of this spectrum, I’d say, are people who sort of love driving nevertheless who wouldn’t be able to justify a particular extent of investment of time, effort and expense in order to drive a particular car.
 I’m like this when it comes to driving.

-I in reality actually love driving, I can drive for hours on end, I’d happily drive from up here (greater manchester) down to Cornwall in one go if I didn’t need to stop for a McSlash, and don’t get me wrong, there are some extremely cool cars I wouldn’t mind having a drive of, but I’m not the sort of person who’d buy a particularly “special” car.
+I in fact actually love driving, I can drive for hours on end, I’d happily drive from up here (greater manchester) down to Cornwall in one go if I didn’t need to stop for a McSlash, and don’t get me wrong, there are some really cool cars I wouldn’t mind having a drive of, however I’m not the kind of person who’d buy a particularly “special” car.

-Some people would feel just as envigorated at the feel of the La Marzocco portafilters in hand as someone who’s truly into cars may feel with their hands on a the steering wheel of a particular car.
-Some home baristas will feel the thrill of the incredible steam power they’ll get from the LMLM steam wand as they would from tapping the throttle of their dream car and listening to the roaring engine.
+Some people would feel just as envigorated at the feel of the La Marzocco portafilters in hand as someone who’s actually into cars may feel with their hands on a the steering wheel of a particular car.
+Some home baristas will feel the thrill of the an awesome steam power they’ll get from the LMLM steam wand as they would from tapping the throttle of their dream car and listening to the roaring engine.

 If that’s you, then you’ll get where I’m coming from with this analogy, and you’ll be able to justify the price (if you can afford it) at least to yourself, good luck with your significant other ;-).

-If this isn’t you, and you’re thinking “Kev, don’t be silly, it’s a flipping espresso coffee machine, it’s simply for making espresso” – then to be perfectly honest, if you’re not going to enjoy the experience of using the LMLM, I’m not entirely convinced that the LMLM is for you, as for me it’s the “espresso machine lovers espresso machine” – quite than just being an espresso machine to execute the task of producing espresso.
+If this isn’t you, and you’re thinking “Kev, don’t be silly, it’s a flipping espresso coffee machine, it’s simply for making espresso” – then to be perfectly honest, if you’re not going to love the experience of using the LMLM, I’m not entirely convinced that the LMLM is for you, as for me it’s the “espresso machine lovers espresso machine” – quite than really being an espresso coffee machine to execute the task of producing espresso coffee.

-What mill to pair with the La Marzocco Linea Mini?
+What coffee grinder to pair with the La Marzocco Linea Mini?

-I’ve used the LMLM with both the Eureka Mignon Specialita and the Niche Zero, and got great impacts with both.
+I’ve used the LMLM with both the Eureka Mignon Specialita and the Niche Zero, and got ideal results with both.
 If you’re planning on sticking to medium roast coffee beans and upwards with the LMLM, I think you’ll find that either of these grinders will work well.

 I’ve done rather a little of research study into what grinders people pair with the LMLM, and there does seem to be a lot of praise from other owners who’ve paired the Linea Mini with either of these grinders.
-If you’re wanting to spend more than four or five hundred quid on a coffee grinder, you certainly can, but how much difference you’re going to get from the increased spend will depend on you, and your palate.
+If you’re wanting to spend more than four or five hundred quid on a grinding machine, you undoubtedly can, nevertheless how much difference you’re going to get from the increased spend will depend on you, and your palate.

-If you’re considering pairing with a particular grinder, if you do some Googling you’ll usually find someone else who’s paired it with that same grinder, so you ought to be able to get a fairly good idea, with a bit of research.
-If you do end up with an LMLM paired with a different grinder and you’d like to recommend this pairing, please leave a comment below.
+If you’re considering pairing with a particular coffee mill, if you do some Googling you’ll usually find someone else who’s paired it with that same grinding machine, so you should be able to get a fairly good idea, with a little of scientific research.
+If you do end up with an LMLM paired with a different grinder and you’d like to advise this pairing, please leave a comment below.

 Is the Linea Mini worth it?